blckbx/lnd-hybrid-mode/README.md

 tor.skip-proxy-for-clearnet-targets=true
 ...
 ````
+Notable that LND doesn't handle the setting of `externalip` and `nat` at the same time well.
+Chose only one of them, based on your Router UPnP cabailities.

 ## **Static vs Dynamic IP:** ##
 Static IPs are rarely provided for home used internet connections.
 Most internet provider change IPs on a regular schedule or on reconnects. `externalip` in `lnd.conf` would have to be changed accordingly each time a new IP is assigned.
 Of course, a restart of `lnd.service` is needed as well.
 This is unsustainable for